Jeremy Spencer (drummer)

 Jeremy Spencer Heyde (born January 8, 1973) is an American musician, best known as the former drummer of heavy metal band Five Finger Death Punch.
-He is currently the lead singer of the groove/death metal band Semi-Rotted.
+As of 2022, he is the lead singer of the groove/death metal band Semi-Rotted.

 In 2012, Spencer was named Golden God's "Best Drummer" by Revolver magazine, and was voted "Best Drummer of 2015" by Loudwire.
 He was also voted "Best Drummer" at the 5th Annual Loudwire Music Awards.

 Career

 Jeremy Spencer Heyde was born on January 8, 1973.
 He started playing drums at the age of nine on a drum set his grandmother purchased at Sears.
 Spencer's musical influences include a lot of 1980s metal.
 Growing up in Boonville, Indiana, he was a member of several local bands, one of which (Cornucopia of Death) opened in Indianapolis for Pantera, when he was 17.
 After high school, Spencer moved to Los Angeles, where he met BulletBoys guitarist Mick Sweda.
 In L.A., he became friends with future Five Finger Death Punch guitarist Jason Hook.
 Spencer played in a number of bands, with the typical frustration of unreleased material and shelved projects—while working a variety of odd jobs—including recording tracks with heavy metal band W.A.S.P.

 Spencer's autobiography, Death Punch'd – Surviving Five Finger Death Punch's Metal Mayhem, was published on September 2, 2014, by HarperCollins imprint Dey St, and named a New York Times Celebrity Bestseller.